LinkedIn's New Automation Detection (How to Stay Safe in 2026)

 - 6.2% restriction rate (mostly false positives)

-**Ready to automate LinkedIn safely?** WarmySender uses server-based architecture with all the detection avoidance strategies covered in this article.
-Start your free trial today and scale outreach without restrictions.
+Ready to automate LinkedIn safely?
+WarmySender uses server-based architecture with all the detection avoidance strategies covered in this article.
+Get started today and scale outreach without restrictions.

 About the Author: Alex Thompson has 6 years of experience in LinkedIn automation architecture, specializing in detection avoidance and anti-bot systems.
 He leads WarmySender’s LinkedIn infrastructure team.